 The Federal Council is further proposing reforms to other specific areas.
-For example, by revising the provisions on corporate restructuring, it aims to create incentives for companies to take the necessary action at an early stage and thus avoid insolvency.
-In addition, arbitral tribunals will be able to rule on disputes under company law in addition to the public courts, as is the case at present.
+For example, by revising the provisions on corporate restructuring, it aims to create incentives for companies to take necessary actions at an early stage and thus avoid insolvency.
+In addition, arbitral tribunals will be able to rule on disputes under company law as well to the public courts, as is the case at present.